kushagra-aa/solvative/README.md

    cd solvative
    ```

-3. Make a `.env` file and paste the following values:
+3. Make a `.env` file and paste the values:

    ```properties
    VITE_BASE_URL =
    VITE_RAPID_API_KEY =
    VITE_RAPID_API_HOST =
    ```

+   > You need to have the following environment variables, if you don't have them you get then from [HERE(RapidAPI)][API]

 4. Install dependencies